-It’s important to start slowly when overclocking your video card — raise the core clock rate incrementally by 5% and test for any unusual graphical artifacts like glitches, streaks, or even crashes.
+Start slowly when overclocking your video card — raise the core clock rate incrementally by 5% and test for any unusual graphical artifacts like glitches, streaks, or even crashes.
 At a level of 5%, performance should stay stable, but you likely won’t see much improvement.
-But this minor overclock helps you quickly check for any potential issues.
+But this small overclock helps you quickly check for potential issues.

 3. Overclock your GPU memory

-Memory is as important as the core GPU clock — even more so in games with gigabytes of textures.
-Try overclocking GPU memory by 10%, or by 50 to 100 MHz.
-Anything below 10% should still give stable performance.
+Memory is as important as the core GPU clock — even more so in games with gigabytes of texture.
+First, try overclocking GPU memory by 10%, or by 50 to 100 MHz.
+Anything below 10% should still provide stable performance.

-If your computer crashes or if your games start malfunctioning, your hardware may not be designed for overlocking at all — or you may need to increase your computer’s temperature limit.
+If your computer crashes or if your games start malfunctioning, your hardware may not be designed for overlocking at all.
+You may need to run GPU memory tests as you go, or before you start, to ensure your hardware can handle the stress.
+Or, increase your computer’s temperature limit.

-After gently testing the core clock and memory clock rate, continue fine-tuning by increasing your GPU overclock by 10 MHz.
+After gently stress testing the core clock and memory clock rate, continue fine-tuning by slowly increasing your GPU overclock by 10 MHz.
 Each time, test for stability and performance, and then repeat.
-Run a benchmark, stress test, or a game for a few hours and check for issues and monitor improvements.
+Run a benchmark, GPU stress test, or a game for a few hours while checking for issues and monitoring improvements.

-If Windows freezes or reboots, you’ve reached your GPU overclocking limit.
+If Windows freezes or reboots,you’ve reached your GPU overclocking limit.
 If that happens, reduce your clock by 10 to 20 MHz.
-Running an overclock so close to the crashing point means you’ll hit a wall after only a couple hours of gameplay.
+Running an overclock so close to the crashing point means you’ll hit a wall after only a couple hours of gameplay or intensive graphics.

 For example, our Titan Xp graphics card performs well at +200 MHz on the core clock, but it gets too hot after two or three hours of playing Ark, Final Fantasy 15, Dark Souls, or The Witcher 3 in 4K.
-So we usually run it at 170 MHz to be safe.
+Running it at 170 MHz is a safer bet.